We train our dogs to customers requirements. This can be for family & personal protection or security.

-At Protection Dogs Worldwide we offer residential obedience training for your canine companion.
+At Protection Dogs Worldwide, we offer residential obedience training for your canine companion.
 We understand that obedience training is time consuming, difficult and often a frustrating process for many owners.
-Protection Dogs Worldwide take away that stress of training and use our knowledge and experience to train your dog to a high level of obedience.
-Our aim is turn your dog into the perfect obedient companion, or provide a solid foundation for personal protection work.
+Protection Dogs Worldwide is able to remove much of the stress of training and use our knowledge and experience to train your dog to a high level of obedience.
+Our aim is turn your dog into a perfectly obedient companion, or provide a solid foundation for personal protection work.

 We welcome any queries and are happy to provide further information, so please get in touch – we would love to hear from you!